victimofleisure/MidiToLily/README.md

 ```
 MidiToLily myfile.mid -quant 16 -triplet 16
 ```
 If you're sure your file doesn't contain triplets, you can omit the triplet parameter.
-Depending on what your file contains, other quantization values may work better.
+Depending on your file, other quantization values may work better.

 # Command line